Skip to main content

 Modern browsers support reading files that users have copied into the clipboard.

-Excel does not copy data into files!
-Use your system file browser to select and copy spreadsheets into the clipboard.
+Due to browser API limitations, the system file browser should be used to select and copy spreadsheets into the clipboard.

 The event clipboardData.files property, if it is set, is a list of files.